 Moist Shade Growing Perennials with Bright Blooms

-When having to decide just which varieties of perennials to go with, it’s best to select hardy varieties that can offer your garden the best chance of success, and lobelia’s sure fit that description.
-Flowering from mid-summer through to the end of summer, the lobelia family offers both variety of color and conditions that make it easy to place.
-For example, the red Red Lobelia, a plant that Thomas Jefferson included in his gardens at Monticello produces great brilliant red blooms that grow up to 3-4’ high.
-The red Cardinal flower lobelia is a great choice to fill an empty space in the back for a tall plant that will re-seed itself if left alone, yet will tolerate those harder to populate shaded areas.
-This lobelia thrives in a moist soil, but if you can keep the soil moist will also prosper in direct full sun.
+When deciding just which varieties of perennials go with, it’s best to select hardy varieties that can offer your garden the best chance of success, and lobelia’s sure fit that description.
+Flowering from mid-summer through to the end of summer, the lobelia family offers both varieties of color and conditions that make it easy to place.
+For example, the red Red Lobelia, a plant that Thomas Jefferson included in his gardens at Monticello, produces great brilliant red blooms that grow up to 3-4’ high.
+The red Cardinal flower lobelia is an excellent choice to fill a space in the back for a tall plant that will re-seed itself if left alone yet will tolerate those harder to populate shaded areas.
+This lobelia thrives in moist soil, but keeping the soil moist will also prosper in direct full sun.

 A third shade growing perennial that loves the moist wooded soil is the red trillium.
-Red trillium are commonly known as Wake Robin, and everything on them comes in threes, three leaves and three petals to these beautiful blooms that can open to a 4” wide bloom.
+Red trillium is commonly known as Wake Robin, and everything on them comes in threes, three leaves, and three petals to these beautiful blooms that can open to a 4″ wide bloom.
 What does not appear in three on a trillium are its seeds; each produces only one a year, so spreading these lovely flowers is a slow process without buying more.
-This plant will fit nicely behind your Virginia Blue Bells ad in front of your red Cardinal flower Lobelia, as it grows to a moderate height of 12-16".
+This plant will fit nicely behind your Virginia Blue Bells ad in front of your red Cardinal flower Lobelia, as it grows to a moderate height of 12-16″.